-The future acquisition by the Corporation of Common Shares pursuant to a share buyback (including through its NCIB), if any, and the level thereof is uncertain.
-Any decision to acquire Common Shares pursuant to a share buyback will be subject to the discretion of the Board and may depend on a variety of factors, including, without limitation, the Corporation's business performance, financial condition, financial requirements, growth plans, expected capital requirements and other conditions existing at such future time including, without limitation, contractual restrictions and satisfaction of the solvency tests imposed on the Corporation under applicable corporate law.
+The Corporation's future shareholder distributions, including but not limited to the payment of dividends and the future acquisition by the Corporation of Common Shares pursuant to a share buyback (including through its NCIB), if any, and the level thereof is uncertain.
+Any decision to pay dividends on the Common Shares (including the actual amount, the declaration date, the record date and the payment date in connection therewith) or acquire Common Shares pursuant to a share buyback will be subject to the discretion of the Board and may depend on a variety of factors, including, without limitation, the Corporation's business performance, financial condition, financial requirements, growth plans, expected capital requirements and other conditions existing at such future time including, without limitation, contractual restrictions (including covenants contained in the agreements governing any indebtedness that the Corporation has incurred or may incur in the future, including the terms of the Credit Facilities) and satisfaction of the solvency tests imposed on the Corporation under applicable corporate law.
 There can be no assurance of the number of Common Shares that the Corporation will acquire pursuant to a share buyback, if any, in the future.
+Further, the payment of dividends to shareholders is not assured or guaranteed and dividends may be reduced or suspended entirely.

-This AIF contains information that may be considered a financial outlook under applicable securities laws about the Corporation's potential financial position, including, but not limited to, our 2023 guidance for development expenditures; our five-year outlook including our expected annual capital spending; our intentions of allocating our annual free cash flow to shareholder returns through a share buyback and debt reduction; and when we expect to pay material income taxes, all of which are subject to numerous assumptions, risk factors, limitations and qualifications, including those set forth in the above paragraphs.
+This AIF contains information that may be considered a financial outlook under applicable securities laws about the Corporation's potential financial position, including, but not limited to, our 2024 guidance for development expenditures; our five-year outlook including our expected annual capital spending; our intentions of continuing to allocate our annual free cash flow(1) to shareholder returns through a share buyback and debt reduction; our intentions to continue paying dividends; and when we expect to pay material income taxes, all of which are subject to numerous assumptions, risk factors, limitations and qualifications, including those set forth in the above paragraphs.
 The actual results of operations of the Corporation and the resulting financial results will vary from the amounts set forth in this AIF and such variations may be material.
 This information has been provided for illustration only and with respect to future periods are based on budgets and forecasts that are speculative and are subject to a variety of contingencies and may not be appropriate for other purposes.
 Accordingly, these estimates are not to be relied upon as indicative of future results.
 Except as required by applicable securities laws, the Corporation undertakes no obligation to update such financial outlook, whether as a result of new information, future events or otherwise.
 The financial outlook contained in this AIF was made as of the date of this AIF and was provided for the purpose of providing further information about the Corporation's potential future business operations.
 Readers are cautioned that the financial outlook contained in this AIF is not conclusive and is subject to change.